 • osteogenesis imperfecta

-• pervasive developmental disorder NOS
+• pervasive developmental disorder not otherwise specified

 • connective tissue disorders